jaredly/j3/Roadmap.md

 ok but it's been long enoguh I don't remember what I had to replace o rite, websocket andddd worker. yes pls.

+ok I thikn I am ready to do a little testttt

 # UNDO/reudo